 Virustotal is, like many anti-virus programs, only good in finding previously existing malware.
 If it’s new and not detected, it can still harm your computer.
 If you get suspicious files from anyone, run them first in a VM or Sandboxie.

-From the past experience, most of the time, the .exe file tends to be miss-detected as viruses.
+From past experience, most of the time, the .exe file tends to be miss-detected as a virus.
 Therefore, I prefer to use Kaspersky for scanning uploaded files before sharing.